AgileLearningCenters/alc-wordpress-core/wp-content/plugins/wpgform/readme.txt

 == Change log ==

+= Version 0.86 =
+* Retagged to correct version number.

+= Version 0.85 =
+* Development moved to GitHub.
+* Replaced call to deprecated function mysql_real_escape_string().
+* Fixed security issues with _REQUEST flagged by WordPress.org.

 = Version 0.84 =
 * Retagged to correct version number.

 = Version 0.83 =
 * Added ability to suppopress columnization of a form when the browser is smaller than some user specified width.